 - How you use the vehicle i.e trucks for work or a car for personal use – as this can mean more wear and tear in some circumstances as opposed to others.

 You can buy vehicle insurance before purchasing a car or truck if you know the following details:

 - Registration number

-Depending upon which policy you go with, usually, you can insure your car for its market value or an agreed value.
+Depending upon which policy you go with, usually, you can have your car or truck insured for its market value or an agreed value.

-Market value is the reasonable cost to replace your car with one of the same make, model, age, mileage and overall condition.
+- Market value is the reasonable cost to replace your car or truck with one of the same make, model, age, mileage and overall condition.

-Agreed value is the amount an insurer agrees to insure a car for.
+- Agreed value is the amount an insurer agrees to insure a car or truck for.
 This is usually for cars that are less than 10 years old, with no pre-existing damage; and the agreed value is within an acceptable range of the market value.